rohitpagote/Prometheus-Certified-Associate-PCA/07-pushgateway/01-installation.md

 ---

 ## Step 2: Configure Systemd for Push Gateway
-1. Create a user for the node exporter.
+1. Create a user for the pushgateway.
 ```bash
 useradd --no-create-home --shell /bin/false pushgateway
 ```
 - As we do not need `pushgateway` user to login and have home directory.

-2. Move binary to “/usr/local/bin” from the downloaded extracted package.
-Copy `pushgateway` binary from the `pushgateway` folder to `/usr/local/bin`.
+2. Copy `pushgateway` binary from the `pushgateway` folder to `/usr/local/bin`.
 ```bash
 cp  pushgateway/pushgateway /usr/local/bin
 ```